Traumatic brain injury treatment comes in a variety of forms.

 Physical therapy works to rebuild physical strength, coordination, and flexibility after TBI.

 Not only that, but it also increases blood flow to your brain, giving your brain the nutrients it needs to function.

-On the other hand, occupational therapy is used to help a person relearn how to perform activities of daily living such as getting dressed, cooking, or bathing.
+On the other hand, occupational therapy helps a person relearn how to perform activities of daily living such as getting dressed, cooking, or bathing.

-Both PT and OT utilize massed practice (high repetition exercises) to activate neuroplasticity, the mechanism your brain uses to rewire and repair itself.
+Both PT and OT use massed practice (high repetition exercises) to activate neuroplasticity, the mechanism your brain uses to rewire and repair itself.

-All of this makes physical and occupational therapy extremely important treatment options for TBI.
+All of this makes physical and occupational therapy important treatment options for TBI.

 3. Speech Therapy

-If your traumatic brain injury has affected your ability to speak, you should begin speech therapy right away.
+If your traumatic brain injury has affected your ability to speak, begin speech therapy right away.